How Did the Internet Start? Walk-through with the Internet History

 Initial Search Engines

-With time the number of websites increased.
+With time, the number of websites increased.

 There was a surge in the number of websites between 1995 and 2000.
 As a result, the directories had their golden era during this tenure.

-Yahoo launched its search engine in March 1995.
 Later in 1996, Larry Page and Sergey Brin launched their search engine BackRub.
 The new search engine showed website results based on its backlink analysis.
-BackRub later became Google, the biggest search engine to date, with nearly 85% desktop search share and around 96% mobile search share.

 What is a Search Engine?